osrf/subt/submitted_models/explorer_r3_sensor_config_1/specifications.md

 in physical properties.
 However, there are few diversions:
 * The endurance is approximated to match existing models until model validation data can be provided.
 * It does not model long-range Rajant wireless network of the real robot.
 * The physical robot has 9 communication breadcrumbs.
+12 breadcrumbs are included in sensor configuration 2, which is standardized to match other available models.

 # <a name="validation_links"></a>R3 Validation and Specification Links